swiss-seismological-service/scrtdd/README.md

 ```
 scrtdd --help
-  --debug-wf                            Enable the saving of waveforms
+  --debug-wf                            Enable saving of processed waveforms
                                         (filtered/resampled, SNR rejected, ZRT
-                                        projected and scrtdd detected phase)
+                                        projected, etc.) into the profile
-                                        into the profile working directory.
+                                        working directory.
 ```

 Simply adding `--debug-wf` to the command line will make `scrtdd` dump to disk miniseed files for inspection (e.g. `scrttv` waveformfile.mseed).
 Just make sure to delete the folder before using this option to make sure to not look at previous relocation output.
 This option can be added to any `scrtdd` commands (e.g. `--relocate-profile`, `--ev`, `--origin-id` ) but it is mostly useful when relocating a single event mode because in multi-event mode there will be way too many waveforms to be able to check them all manually, although we can still do some random check to get an overall feeling of the filtering and SNR.